-The Queen Elizabeth Diamond Jubilee Trust, in partnership with Comic Relief and The Royal Commonwealth Society, has established The Queen’s Young Leaders Programme in honour of Her Majesty The Queen’s 60 years of service to the Commonwealth.
+The Queen Elizabeth Diamond Jubilee Trust, in partnership with Comic Relief, The Royal Commonwealth Society and the University of Cambridge’s Institute of Continuing Education established The Queen’s Young Leaders Programme in honour of Her Majesty The Queen’s 60 years of service to the Commonwealth.

-Over the course of its five year life span, the Programme aims to discover, celebrate and support young people from every Commonwealth nation to transform their own lives and the futures of others around them.
+Over the course of its five-year life span, the Programme aims to discover, celebrate and support young people from Commonwealth nations to transform their own lives and the futures of others around them.

 This unique, life-changing Programme has two parts:

 The Programme is seeking to celebrate the achievements of young people and support them to develop their leadership skills and improve the lives of people across the Commonwealth.
 It aims to ensure that:

 60% of the Commonwealth are under 30, which is 10% higher than the global average.
 This means the Commonwealth’s youth population is currently the largest it has ever been, and these young 1.3 billion young people represent a huge opportunity.

 Young people have the ideas, energy and talent to make a huge difference to the communities in which they live – and to the Commonwealth as a whole.
 Despite this, young people are often not given the opportunity to shape society and rarely have access to the resources required to make their visions a reality.
 The Queen’s Young Leaders Programme was created to help change this.